 Varnell Elementary School ranks among the top 20% of public schools in Georgia for:

 Varnell Elementary School's student population of 427 students has stayed relatively flat over five school years.

-The teacher population of 31 teachers has grown by 6% over five school years.
+The teacher population of 31 teachers has stayed relatively flat over five school years.

-Varnell Elementary School is ranked within the top 50% of all 2,188 schools in Georgia (based off of combined math and reading proficiency testing data) for the 2017-18 school year.
+Varnell Elementary School is ranked within the top 30% of all 2,196 schools in Georgia (based off of combined math and reading proficiency testing data) for the 2018-19 school year.

 The diversity score of Varnell Elementary School is 0.55, which is less than the diversity score at state average of 0.69.
 The school's diversity has stayed relatively flat over five school years.